jdhitsolutions/Techmentor2021/Power Up Scripting/README.md

-# Power Up Your PowerShell Scripting
+# TMT02 Power Up Your PowerShell Scripting

+## Level: Intermediate to Advanced

 <img src=https://jdhitsolutions.com/blog/wp-content/uploads/2018/07/powershell-hero.jpg alt="PSHero" width=88 height=135>

+So you can write a function and put it into a module.
+Or maybe you have a killer production script.
+What will take it to the next level or make it easier to use?
+How about adding auto completers, custom formatting, or type extensions?
+Don't know how?
+This is the session for you.
+This session is aimed at experienced PowerShell scripters ready to go to the next level.
+You will learn how to add auto-completers to your commands which go beyond validation sets.
+You will learn the role dynamic parameters might play in your code and how to create them.
+You will learn how to add custom type and format extensions and why you want to use them.
+These are things that might make your module even more powerful, or make your daily PowerShell work easier.
+You'll also see how easy it is to run your production scripts from anywhere!

+## Demos

-These are my demo and source files for my session I presented during the PowerShell+DevOps Global Summit in April 2021. :warning: All material is offered **AS-IS** and is for **educational purpose only**.
+:warning: All material is offered **AS-IS** and is for **educational purpose only**.

 Some of the demonstrations used code from these modules.